How To Watch Netflix On Your TV – The Ultimate Guide

 If you want to watch Netflix from your phone or tablet with a wired connection:

 - Find the appropriate connector cable.
-It should be a micro-USB-to-HDMI cable: one that has a micro type which connects to your phone, with an HDMI output.
+It should be a micro-USB-to-HDMI cable: one that has a micro type that connects to your phone, with an HDMI output.
 You may want to use an adapter if the cord is hard to come by.

 - If you do not have the cord or adapter, you will need to purchase one.
 Determine the micro type of your phone before doing so, to make sure the “micro” end will be compatible with the phone.